 "A very strong-growing herbaceous perennial, spread by rhizomes making dense mats of roots.
 Stems up to 2m in height are clothed in dark green, hairy, narrow lance-shaped leaves.
 Mid-pink flowers are borne in summer and are particularly attractive to hoverfiles and other pollinators."

-So say the RHS and they should know!
+So say the RHS.
 Happy it has found its way into the garden here.